osklunds/ImageMapper/README.md

                                TV]
 ```

 In a nutshell: supply the paths of the source and destination directories and the desired image quality.
 Optionally, use `-i` to copy videoes and `-v` for being verbose.
-Note that files in the destination directory can be deleted, so be careful to specify the correct path.

 ## Building, running, testing